- Evaluate the tradeoffs of testing with a low sample size

 Imagine you are running a test on a product listing page where visitors can either click Add to basket or View details for each product.
 If you choose to make orders placed your main goal, not only will there be fewer of these conversions in total, but the distance between the page on which the experiment is running and the conversion page is large and thus the impact is minimized.
 If you instead choose that your main goals will be to increase engagement with the Add to basket and View details buttons, you will get more conversions to work with and these metrics will be more likely to be directly impacted by the changes you made as the distance between the changes made and the conversion measured is small.

 Consider a lower statistical significance setting

-Optimizely lets you change your statistical significance level for each Project; or, in other words, the level at which Optimizely declares that your results are likely due to actual changes in visitor behavior, not noise or randomness.
+Optimizely Experimentation lets you change your statistical significance level for each Project; or, in other words, the level at which Optimizely Experimentation declares that your results are likely due to actual changes in visitor behavior, not noise or randomness.
 Our articles on statistical significance and the statistical significance setting cover most of the information you will need in this scenario.
 Here is the summary:

-A high statistical significance will ultimately declare fewer false positives, but Optimizely will generally take longer to declare results.
+A high statistical significance will ultimately declare fewer false positives, but Optimizely Experimentation will generally take longer to declare results.

-By lowering your statistical significance, you increase the likelihood of false positives, but you can also run experiments at a higher velocity because Optimizely requires a lower sample size.
+By lowering your statistical significance, you increase the likelihood of false positives, but you can also run experiments at a higher velocity because Optimizely Experimentation requires a lower sample size.

 Do not be tempted by multivariate testing

-The more variations you test, the more overall traffic required and the longer it will take to get your results to statistical confidence.
+The more variations you test, the more overall traffic required and the longer it will take to get your results to statistical significance.
 Stick to A/B tests until you have sufficient traffic to direct into multiple variations.